- 1 Overview

 The Glance web application is built to resist attack.
 We use dedicated web servers and database servers, with all unnecessary features removed to reduce the attack surface.
 We have development policies and tools in place to create code that resists injection, cross-site scripting, and request-forgery attacks.

 We use cryptographically random (hard-to-guess) session keys with automatic expiration to resist credential-replay attacks.
 We store only hashed passwords, hashed according to current security best practice.
-Each customer organization may select their own password-complexity standards.
-Architectural design prohibits the download of anything nor allows users to upload any data to the session servers.
+Each customer organization may select their own password-complexity standards.Our architectural design prohibits the downloading or uploading of any data to the session servers.

 We use a host-based intrusion detection system to identify suspicious behavior.
 Server updates and patches are applied in accordance with the severity of the issues they address: weekly, monthly.
 Because attack vectors are always evolving, we test our application for vulnerabilities at least twice a year with the latest version of tools such as BurpSuite and ZAPScan, and repair vulnerabilities they uncover.
-Security policies endorsed by CTO.

-We store the following:
+We store the following session metadata:

-- the Glance URL (Agent Glance Address),
+- the Glance URL (Agent Glance address),

 Internal Glance Monitoring